soulim/q/README.md

 TODO: Add usage instructions

+## Architecture

+The architecture of Q is based and highly influenced by the [WebExtensions APIs][webextensions-api].
+There are two main components:

+1. the browser extension (or add-on),
+2. the host application.

+The user interacts with the extension in the browser.
+The extension doesn't have direct access to the host application, but communicates with it via the [native messaging][native-messaging] interface provided by the browser.
+The host application runs external commands or scripts, but only those defined by the user (see configuration below).

+![System context diagram][diagram-system-context]

+## Configuration

+TODO: Add configuration example

 ## Contributing

 Q is open to code contributions for bug fixes only.
 As features might carry a